-- 2.66 Retail will work with the Electricity and Gas directorates and Legal colleagues to ensure a co-ordinated and timely implementation of the customer/retail aspects of the EU 3rd package. - 2.67 We will establish retail market monitoring data set requirements coming out of the European Regulators' Group for Electricity and Gas (ERGEG).
+- 2.66 Retail and Social will work with the Electricity and Gas directorates and Legal colleagues to ensure a co-ordinated and timely implementation of the customer/retail aspects of the EU 3rd package.
+This will include delivery of the Consumer Checklist required by the Third Package if mandated to do so by DETI. - 2.67 We will establish retail market monitoring data set, and consider proposals coming out of the European Regulators' Group for Electricity and Gas (ERGEG).
 We will consult and implement a system of retail market monitoring.